MohamedNabil70/Robotic_arm_car/README.md

 # Robotic_arm_car

-New project

-A prototype for a car with robot arm above it, that we can implement in future with bigger size and capability.
+The project is a prototype for a car with a robot arm attached above it to hold any object for various uses.
+This prototype can be reworked in the future with bigger size and capability .

-With bigger scale we can use it in inspection and handling hazardous work which is dangerous for human such as band aid in wars or Explosive detection.

-The car and arm is fully wireless control using Nrf24101 Bluetooth Module with SPI protocol.
+The bigger scale project can be used it in inspection and handling hazardous work which is dangerous for human such as band aid in wars or Explosive detection.
+The car and arm use wireless control using Nrf24l01 Bluetooth Module with SPI protocol .

 - Components: